 The fear of negative online reviews

 "This dump...", "Such a rip-off, thanks, but never again!".
-Such negative feedback on review platforms or on social media is like a punch in the gut, it hits all self-employed people unexpectedly and hard.
+Such negative feedback on review platforms or social media is like a punch in the gut; it hits all self-employed people unexpectedly and hard.
 But a negative review is not a verdict set in stone.
-Your reputation is measured by how you respond to criticism.
-A confident response is an important tool in attracting new customers, because most buyers and users nowadays base their decisions on ratings and reviews from other customers before making a purchase.
-Being afraid of negative reviews is not necessary.
-Most users tend to doubt the credibility of exclusively positive reviews.
-True to the motto: "All that glitters is not gold!", users trust companies with a 3.5 to 4.5 star rating more than companies with exclusively 5 star reviews.
+Your reputation is measured by how you respond to criticism (although we’re sorry if your linguine really is that bad, you might want to think about a menu upgrade..).

 Customers understand that not everything can always run smoothly.
 What you will be judged on as a company is how you handle criticism.
 See negative reviews as an opportunity for you and your company.
 Show face and actively work on your reputation.
-Really try to find out what went wrong, ask the relevant departments if necessary and take responsibility, this way you regain power over the situation.
+Try to find out what went wrong, ask the relevant departments if necessary and take responsibility, this way, you regain power over the situation.

 What does reputation actually mean?

 1. Respond to negative reviews by taking your customers and their feedback seriously

 Sincere and empathic reactions increase your credibility and the chance to improve products or services in the long term.
 Despite all openness to critical feedback, it is important to remain objective and calm.
 Never go on the offensive across the board, but show understanding and convince with facts and transparency.
 After all, it's all about an honest discussion at eye level - with an appreciative approach.

 Take the following as an example.
 Someone criticizes the quality of your service.
 You take responsibility and show that you take the criticism seriously and will review your standards again.